 What is the UT Austin acceptance rate?

 The class of 2025 acceptance rate for UT Austin was 28.7%.
+Currently, U.S. News has the UT Austin acceptance rate at 29%.
 This means that fewer than 30 out of every 100 students who applied were admitted, or roughly 1 in 3.
-Further, for out-of-state applicants, chances of admission may be lower.
+Further, for out-of-state applicants, the chances of admission may be lower.
 Based on state policy, UT Austin must accept the top 10% of students from every public high school in Texas.

 UT Austin is a top-ranked public school.
 So, the University of Texas acceptance rate for their Austin campus is fairly low.
 UT Austin ranks #38 in National Universities according to U.S. News.